opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/blueprint.md

 In ODM terminology, a **blueprint** is a Git repository containing the template composition of a data product.
 Each blueprint must contain two elements:

-- A **data product template**: a set of folders and files, properly configured and parameterized, to allow the Blueprint Service to perform the appropriate parameter substitutions and value assignments.
+- A **data product template**: a set of folders and files, properly configured and parameterized, to allow the Blueprint Microservice to perform the appropriate parameter substitutions and value assignments.
 - A **parameters configuration**: a configuration file specifying all the parameters to be substituted in the blueprint.

 ## How it works

 ### Architecture

-As the majority of the ODM services, the Blueprint Service is composed by two modules:
+As the majority of the ODM services, the Blueprint Microservice is composed by two modules:

 * **Blueprint API**: a module containing abstract controllers, Java resource definitions, and a client to interact with the controller.
 * **Blueprint Server**: a module implementing the abstract controllers, any component useful to interact with the DB (entities, mappers, repositories, ...), and services needed for the templating operations.